MartinoMensio/credibility/README.md

 1. retrieves a lot of ClaimReview
 2. processes them looking at the appearances of the claims and propagating the fact-checker label on the websites (source / domain)

-The retrieval of the ClaimReview items is done by using `claimreview_scraper`.
+The retrieval of the ClaimReview items is done by using `claimreview_collector`.

-The `claimreview_scraper` library retrieves fact-checks using:
+The `claimreview_collector` library retrieves fact-checks using:
 - datacommons (research and feed)
 - google fact-checking tools
 - direct retrieval from fact-checking websites